Botic van de Zandschulp: 2025: Top 10 win, Masters third round, third ATP final

 Ranked No. 85, van de Zandschulp entered the main draw of the 2025 BNP Paribas Open as a lucky loser after the late withdrawal of Facundo Diaz Acosta.
 He defeated Nick Kyrgios to reach the second round, where he recorded an upset win against former world No. 1 and five-time Indian Wells champion Novak Djokovic.

 Van de Zandschulp reached his third ATP final and first on hardcourts at the 2025 Winston-Salem Open defeating Giovanni Mpetshi Perricard.

 At the 2025 European Open van de Zandschulp recorded his first win over seventh seed Joao Fonseca, following a series of five straight losses since the Winston-Salem final.

+2026: Second major quarterfinal, back to top 40

+He reached the quarter finals of the 2026 US Open after upsetting world no. 7 Alex de Minaur and winning back-to-back 5 set matches against Zizou Bergs and Arthur Géa, saving a match point against the latter.
+He lost to eventual champion Alexander Zverev in the quarterfinals.